StanSkrivanek/FineDiv---WP-Theme/README.md

 FineDiv is distributed under the terms of the GNU GPL v2

 // FineDiv's code base started out as _s (http://underscores.me) as it were on November 28, 2017.# FineDiv---WP-Theme

+### NOTES
+Be aware that version 0.0.1 have some unused files or code that is commented out.
+In SASS folder are some classes that aren't used such colors variables or classes for Ninja form I was testing.